PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Valerio-Di-Zio.md

 ### MockServer
 During the development of our application, it became apparent that reproducibility was necessary, and using real websites to test the application’s functionality was impractical for two main reasons:
 1. The structure of the HTML could change.
-2. necessary tags and information might not consistently be available on a website to thoroughly test certain functionalities.
+2. Necessary tags and information might not consistently be available on a website to thoroughly test certain functionalities.

 To address this issue, a MockServer was created.
 This server is specifically designed to provide HTML resources solely for testing purposes and is shut down once testing is complete.